Master's Degree Programme in Physical and Chemical Sciences: Chemistry of Drug Development

-Our approach on Chemistry of Drug Development is a unique combination of research areas that are closely related, but that require different type of expertise.
-All of the three options are represented by well-established, top of the line research groups: Bioorganic Group, Radiopharmaceutical Chemistry Group, Bioanalytical Chemistry together with Detection Technology Group and Natural Chemistry Research Group.
+Our approach to Chemistry of Drug Development is a unique combination of research areas that are closely related, but that requires a different type of expertise.
+All of three options are represented by well-established, top-of-the-line research groups: Bioorganic Group, Radiopharmaceutical Chemistry Group, Bioanalytical Chemistry together with Detection Technology Group, and Natural Chemistry Research Group.

-Students of Radiopharmaceutical Chemistry can specialize into radiosynthetic chemistry and applications of short-lived, isotopically labelled positron emitting radiotracers.
-These tracers are used in positron emission tomography (PET) that enables imaging of biochemical processes in vivo in both health and disease.
-The synthesis of radiotracers involves both low molecular weight small molecules as well as macromolecules, typically peptides, proteins and their fragments.
-Teaching of radiopharmaceutical chemistry takes place in close collaboration with the Turku PET Centre, a National Institute jointly owned by the University of Turku, the Åbo Akademi University and the Hospital District of Southwestern Finland.
+Students of Radiopharmaceutical Chemistry can specialize in radiosynthetic chemistry and applications of short-lived, isotopically labeled positron-emitting radiotracers.
+These tracers are used in positron emission tomography (PET) which enables imaging of biochemical processes in vivo in both health and disease.
+The synthesis of radiotracers involves both low molecular weight small molecules as well as macromolecules, typically peptides, proteins, and their fragments.
+The teaching of radiopharmaceutical chemistry takes place in close collaboration with the Turku PET Centre, a National Institute jointly owned by the University of Turku, the Åbo Akademi University, and the Hospital District of Southwestern Finland.

 Students of Bioanalytical Chemistry will learn the most prominent (bio)analytical detection and separation techniques and are capable of applying the techniques to medicinal chemistry and drug discovery.
-Student knows how to design bioanalytical assays and separation methods for the identification, quantification and property mapping of potential drugs and target molecules – also in practice.
+The student knows how to design bioanalytical assays and separation methods for the identification, quantification, and property mapping of potential drugs and target molecules – also in practice.
 Courses are provided by the Natural Chemistry and the Detection Technology Research Groups.
-Content of the courses is considered to meet the needs of neighbouring industry for bionanalytical chemistry.
+The content of the courses is considered to meet the needs of the neighboring industries for bioanalytical chemistry.

 The Master’s Laboratory Project will form the basis for your Master’s Thesis.
 This laboratory project is a part of a true research project taking place in the department and made under the guidance of a supervisor.
 The Master’s thesis will be written based on the results from the laboratory project and a review of relevant background literature.

-It is possible to conduct he laboratory project in some other University or in industry as well.
+It is possible to conduct the laboratory project in some other University or in the industry as well.